dvillalba333/GABadges/README.md

 The path used for this application is: https://sam.group.shef.ac.uk/gtabadges/ You will need to change that on the config.php and function.js files

-This system works with PHP and a Mysql Database using a MVC framework, the config.php file stores the necessary to connect to the database, and it has been anonymised so you can put your details:
+This system works with PHP and a Mysql Database using a MVC framework.

+The config.php file stores the necessary to connect to the database, and it has been anonymised so you can put your details.
+You can see the description of those details on here:
 | 	Line	 | 	Description	 |
 | 	:-----:	 | 	:-----:	 |
 | const DB_NAME_CPANEL = "xxxxxx" | Name of the Database |